Vietnam.vn - Nền tảng quảng bá Việt Nam

 Before a trip, you should tell two different people your travel plans and check-in time, Herrington notes.
 That way, everyone can find out and search.

-You should also study maps and find escape routes if you get lost, and use printed maps instead of relying solely on GPS or battery-powered technology.
+You should also study maps and find your escape route if you get lost, and use printed maps instead of relying solely on GPS or battery-powered technology.
 In addition to essentials like a flashlight, compass, and first aid kit, bring water purification tablets and fire-starting tools like cotton balls soaked in Vaseline and matches or a lighter.

 If you go into the forest, mark your path by breaking branches and peeling off bark, then follow these marks to find your way back.